In our 2020 Executive Productivity survey, 21% of executives said they use time blocking to maximize their productivity.

 - 3 PM - 6 PM: Deep work and strategic or brainstorming meetings

-There are two easy ways to do this:
+There are two easy ways to clarify your priorities:

 - Tell your VA directly when you're making the request.
 This works if you're asking them to schedule a meeting outside of an email thread with a contact.